 Morgane Davy is a UX Designer at Unito.
 In this case study, she covers how using Unito streamlined collaboration between developers, designers, and product owners.

-- A design framework for errors has been define
+- Define a design framework for errors

-- Have an update catalog of errors
+- Establish an updated catalog

 Airtable and Asana don’t play nice with each other out of the box.
 With Asana serving as Unito’s work hub, it meant anyone we wanted to collaborate with would need to jump into Airtable in order to see the work we were doing.
 Likewise, we’d need to constantly check Asana for updates as our collaborators made progress on the issues we needed help with.